 I am a Saskatoon-based Canadian artist, retired art educator and….a late-bloomer.
 Though I began life as a physical education teacher, I always loved to draw and was an artist at heart.
 After taking a community art class and completing my first painting at 40, I decided to return to university (alongside two of my sons!) and completed my B.F.A. with great distinction from the University of Saskatchewan in 2005.
 Since then, I have taught advanced high school art, taken an array of classes from local and international artists, participated in solo and group exhibitions across Western Canada and received several awards for my animal portraiture and landscape work.
 Most recently, I was named “A Saskatchewan Artist to Watch in 2019” and I consider myself incredibly blessed to be able to pursue my life’s passion and create art every day.

-For the past 12 years, I have worked mainly with oil and encaustic (an ancient medium treasured for its luminosity, layering capabilities and ability to invoke memory and mystery).
+For the past twelve years, I have worked mainly with oil and encaustic (an ancient medium treasured for its luminosity, layering capabilities and ability to invoke memory and mystery).
 I prefer oils for their delicious hues and buttery texture and encaustic for its unpredictable nature.
 I have to say that watching encaustic paint itself during the fusing process is one of my most exciting studio moments as is excavating into previous layers in order to reveal what lies below.
-Regardless of the media, expressive mark-making, colour, texture and light all play a powerful role in my art.
+Regardless of the media, expressive mark-making, colour, texture and light always play a powerful role in my art.